German justice minister urges new start at FIFA without Blatter

-BERLIN Germany's Justice Minister said on Friday he did not believe FIFA President Sepp Blatter could continue to lead world football's global governing body after the arrest of senior officials on corruption charges.
+BERLIN May 29 Germany's Justice Minister said on Friday he did not believe FIFA President Sepp Blatter could continue to lead world soccer's global governing body after the arrest of senior officials on corruption charges.

 "I don't know whether there is still even anyone who thinks Sepp Blatter is the right person to resolve the issue," Heiko Maas told Germany daily Bild in an interview.